LET THE HATE FLOW THROUGH YOU

 “HATE GIVES YOU POWER AND FUEL TO MOVE YOU.
 WHAT YOU DO WITH HATE DEPENDS ON WHO YOU ARE.
-SOMETIMES HATE MAKES US CHANGE THINGS BECAUSE WE ARE ANGRY AND SEE THEY DON’T WORK LIKE THIS.
+SOMETIMES HATE MAKES US CHANGE THINGS.
+WE ARE ANGRY AND SEE THEY DON’T WORK LIKE THIS.
 SOMETIMES IT MAKES YOU MURDER SOMEONE AND MAKES YOU THE VILLAIN.
 SOMETIMES, WHEN THE VILLAIN GLOATS AT YOUR POOR DEAD DOG, HE MAKES A MORTAL ENEMY.
-THEN THERE ARE THE TIMES WHEN YOU ARE JUST FURIOUS AT HOW HORRIBLE THE WORLD IS AND THUS, WITH THE POWER OF HATE, A HERO IS BORN (OR A VILLAIN)” (TV TROPES).
+THEN THERE ARE THE TIMES WHEN YOU ARE JUST FURIOUS AT HOW HORRIBLE THE WORLD IS.
+THUS, WITH THE POWER OF HATE, A HERO IS BORN (OR A VILLAIN)” (TV TROPES).

-Interestingly, that trope describes Walker perfectly (had he not broken his trigger finger his hate might have driven him to commit unspeakable (or unspeakably awesome, depending on your perspective)) atrocities, thereby turning him into a villain.
-No matter what the outcome, however, hatred is for heroes and villains a motivator that drives them harder than a godawful John Cusack movie and keeps them going despite any and all setbacks, pitfalls, or calamities.
+Interestingly, that trope describes Walker perfectly.
+Had he not broken his trigger finger his hate might have driven him to commit unspeakable (or unspeakably awesome, depending on your perspective)) atrocities.
+Thereby turning him into a villain.
+No matter what the outcome, however, hatred is for heroes and villains.
+A motivator that drives them harder than a godawful John Cusack movie.
+Keeps them going despite any and all setbacks, pitfalls, or calamities.

 “We know things are bad — worse than bad.
 They’re crazy.
 It’s like everything everywhere is going crazy, so we don’t go out anymore.
-We sit in the house, and slowly the world we are living in is getting smaller, and all we say is: ‘Please, at least leave us alone in our living rooms.
+We sit in the house, and slowly the world we are living in is getting smaller.
+All we say is: ‘Please, at least leave us alone in our living rooms.
 Let me have my toaster and my TV and my steel-belted radials and I won’t say anything.
 Just leave us alone.’

 “Tyrannical toward himself, he must be tyrannical toward others.
 All the gentle and enervating sentiments of kinship, love, friendship, gratitude, and even honor, must be suppressed in him and give place to the cold and single-minded passion for revolution….
 Striving cold-bloodedly and indefatigably toward this end, he must be prepared to destroy himself and to destroy with his own hands everything that stands in the path of the revolution.”